mantidproject/governance/governance.md

 * Resolving conflicts in the roadmap which cannot be resolved by consensus.
 * Calling regular meetings of the Working Group (the Secretary might do this instead).
 * Attend the User Meetings

-**Responsibilities of the TWG Secretary.**

-* Calling regular meetings of the Working Group (if this is not done by the chair).
-* Write meeting minutes that communicates decisions made that affects Mantid.
-Include brief high-level summary of discussions.
-Minutes should be consumable by other Mantid contributors.

 **Terms of Reference.**